 If a flight to Europe costs more than $400 USD, more than likely, I won’t bat an eye.
-That’s because flights to Europe are at an all time low.
-Unless you’re traveling during peak season, you can find a great deal to many cities in Europe for a lot less.
+That’s because flights to Europe are at an all time low right now.
+Unless you’re traveling during peak season (mid-June to August), you can find a great deal to many cities in Europe for a lot less.
 Flights to Europe under $300 are the most attractive.
 In addition to scoring cheap flights through error fares and getting flight deals delivered to my inbox, it’s also important to know when and where to look for the best deals.
-Norwegian Air is one my favorite airlines to book cheap flights to Europe and the Caribbean.
-They have flight sales periodically and winter travel guarantees a bargain.
+Norwegian Air Shuttle is one of my favorite airlines to book cheap flights to Europe and the Caribbean.
+They have flight sales periodically and winter travel (November to March) guarantees a bargain.
 Not only does Norwegian Air offer discounted flights, but there’s a travel hack that I use for deeper discounts.

 How To Save with Norwegian Air Shuttle

 Try this Travel Hack Before Booking with Norwegian Air

 Last year I booked a $297 USD round-trip flight from New York City to Stockholm, Sweden with Norwegian Air.
 This year, I booked a $276 USD round-trip flight from New York City to Oslo, Norway!